 Climate Contracts and Mission Label

-In 2020, the City of Stockholm, along with eight other cities, signed the first climate contracts at the Swedish level.
-The contract has been renewed every year since then.
+In 2020, the City of Stockholm, along with eight other cities, signed the very first climate contracts at national level.
+Stockholm’s climate contract has been renewed every year since then.
 Through the contract, the city undertakes to invest in and accelerate climate and sustainability work.

 The Swedish climate contract is in line with the EU’s work on climate-neutral cities.
 In the spring of 2023, Stockholm was adopted as one of 100 selected climate cities in the EU.
 These cities will strengthen the work and contribute to faster transition throughout the union.
 This is done, among other things, by the city clarifying activities, investments, and collaborations needed to achieve climate neutrality in an EU-level climate contract.
 This also creates good opportunities for developed European cooperation.